 SPA 301 Methods in Teaching Foreign Language (2) (on demand).
 Techniques, materials, and methodology to be used in teaching foreign language.
+In order to pass this course, students must receive a rating of 2- or higher on the American Council on the Teaching of Foreign Languages' Oral Proficiency Interview.
+The Interview will be administered during the last six weeks of the course by Missouri Western faculty who are certified as oral proficiency testers.
 Same course as FRE 301 and GER 301.